mraheem25/threat-composer-ecs/README.md

 - NATGW's are situated in public subnets providing the private subnets with outbound access.
 Public subnets route to an Internet Gateway.

 #### Application Load Balancer
-- Creates an internet facing ALB with:
+- Creates an internet facing ALB
 - HTTP listener that redirects to HTTPS
 - HTTPS listener that forwards to our target group
-- Creates a Route 53 alias A record pointing the subdomain to the ALB.

 #### SSL/TLS Cert (HTTPS)
 - Requests an ACM certificate using DNS validation.
-- Creates the CNAME validation records in our Route 53 hosted zone and completes certificate validation.
+- Creates the CNAME validation records in our Route 53 hosted zone
+- AWS carries out certificate validation

 #### ECS
 - Creates an ECS cluster.